marcaddeo/dotfiles/README.md

 ### Requirements

-Install the Xcode Command Line Tools by doing `xcode-select --install` and selecting `Install`
+First, install any OS X updates.
+Then install the Xcode Command Line Tools with `xcode-select --install`.

 ### Bootstrapping